 - Reference letters from a bank for the company’s senior management, shareholders, or board of directors.

-- A letter of intent explaining your reason for choosing the bank.
+- A letter of intent explaining your reason for choosing the provider.

 There are other options for opening a business account in Malta. wamo provides a full-suite business account with EU and UK IBANs, sub–accounts, virtual & physical Visa debit cards and so much more.
 You can open an account in 10 minutes online with wamo from wherever you are.
 Why not give wamo a try?